 Hi!
 I'm Celeste and I am a Licensed Clinical Social Worker (LCSW) in the state of California.
 I received my master's degree from the University of South Carolina (go gamecocks!) in 2020 and since then, have worked in a variety of different fields, including hospice and all levels of mental healthcare including inpatient, residential, PHP, IOP, and outpatient.
 While I believe you're the expert on you, I am here to provide support, a safe place to grow, and a fresh perspective!

-In our first session, I'd like to get to know your reason for pursuing therapy and the goals you have!
+I'd like to get to know your reason for pursuing therapy and the goals you have!
 I like to hear about clients' experiences in therapy and general life history.
 We will also cover informed consent and logistics, should you continue to book with me as your therapist -- things like safety precautions, setting expectations, confidentiality, etc.

-My biggest strengths are flexibility, open-mindedness, and integrity.
+Flexibility, open-mindedness, and integrity.
 I strive to give the best possible care that I can while meeting clients where they are in the process of making change.

 While I love having clients that are motivated to be in therapy, it can be difficult, and I am willing to walk alongside you if you're not 100% there yet!
 Most of my experience has been with teens and their families in a residential setting, so I am well-equipped for navigating life after crisis or higher levels of care.